peteroupc/html3dutil/doc/H3DU.BSplineSurface.md

  <a name='H3DU.BSplineSurface'></a>
 ### H3DU.BSplineSurface(controlPoints, knotsU, knotsV, [bits])

-A parametric evaluator for B-spline (basis spline) surfaces.
+A surface evaluator object for a B-spline (basis spline) surface.

 #### Parameters